We dig deep to find out why laptop DJs are considered a joke!

 - A Laptop with DJ software + DJ controller + DJ Mixer: This DJ setup is used by the majority of Techno and Tech-House DJs out there, including Richie Hawtin and Nicole Moudaber.

-You can take an in-depth look and read in our posts and lists of DJ equipment for beginners and the best pro setup for laptop DJ’s.
+You can take an in-depth look and read in our posts and lists of DJ equipment for beginners.

 We are going through a time where DJs turn back to turntables and vinyl.
 Vinyl-only sets are now most popular than ever.
 Are people excited by the sound of vinyl?
 Or mixing with them is proof of the skills of a DJ?